nixworks/public/news/2011/03/24/index.md

 ##### Australia
 ### [Australian Prime Minister Julia Gillard is among the MPs to have been revealed in the latest MPs' interests register to have received gifts, including iPods and concert tickets, from Bono. ](/news/2011/03/24/australian-prime-minister-julia-gillard-is-among-the-mps-to-have-been-revealed-in-the-latest-mps-interests-register-to-have-received-gifts.md)
-_Context: iPod, Julia Gillard, Bono, Australian Prime Minister, Australia_
+_Context: Australian Prime Minister, Australia, Bono, iPod, Julia Gillard_

 ##### Governor of California
 ### [The Governor of the US state of California Jerry Brown signs off on billions of savings to the budget but acknowledges that billions more in savings or revenue increases need to be found to resolve the ongoing budget crisis. ](/news/2011/03/24/the-governor-of-the-us-state-of-california-jerry-brown-signs-off-on-billions-of-savings-to-the-budget-but-acknowledges-that-billions-more-in.md)
-_Context: California, Governor of California, ongoing budget crisis, Jerry Brown_
+_Context: California, Governor of California, Jerry Brown, ongoing budget crisis_

 ##### John Milnor
 ### [Mathematician John Milnor wins the 2011 Abel Prize for his contributions to topology, geometry and algebra. ](/news/2011/03/24/mathematician-john-milnor-wins-the-2011-abel-prize-for-his-contributions-to-topology-geometry-and-algebra.md)